Maaz12345678910/Maaz12345678910.github.io/about.md

 Hello!
 I'm Maaz, born and raised in **Baltimore**, with a passion for a wide range of interests.
 I'm fascinated by **space exploration** and the potential for discovery beyond our planet.
 When it comes to entertainment, I’m a big fan of **Marvel and DC movies**, always enjoying the mix of action, adventure, and complex characters.

 I love playing **video games**, with favorites like **Rocket League** and **Minecraft** keeping me engaged for hours.
 Another one of my passions is the movie **Tron**, with its futuristic concept and immersive digital world.
-On the TV side, my all-time favorite show is **Avatar: The Last Airbender**, a masterpiece of storytelling, world-building, and character development.
+On the TV side, my all-time favorite show is **Avatar: The Last Airbender** -- a masterpiece of storytelling.

 In addition to movies and games, I enjoy **listening to movie soundtracks**, especially from films like **Interstellar** and **Tenet**.
 The emotional depth and atmosphere created by these scores always resonate with me.